UW-Hydro/VIC/README.txt

 		if( abs( sum - soil_con->dp ) > SMALL )
 	Checking the absolute value here was incorrect.
 The abs() has been removed.

+ARNO_PARAMS global parameter option changed to NIJSSEN2001_BASEFLOW

+	Files affected:
+	display_current_settings.c, get_global_param.c, initialize_global.c,
+	read_soilparam.c, read_soilparam_arc.c, vicNl_def.h

+	Description:
+	Changed the name of the ARNO_PARAMS global parameter option to NIJSSEN2001_BASEFLOW.
+The meaning of the ARNO_PARAMS option was actually opposite to its name: when ARNO_PARAMS was FALSE, VIC would interpret the first four parameters in the soil parameter file to be the standard ARNO soil parameters Ds, Dsmax, Ws, and c, while when ARNO_PARAMS was TRUE, VIC would interpret the first four parameters to be d1, d2, d3, and d4, the soil parameters used in Nijssen et al. (2001).
+The new name for this option more accurately reflects its meaning: when NIJSSEN2001_BASEFLOW is TRUE, VIC assumes the soil parameter file contains d1, d2, d3, and d4.
+When NIJSSEN2001_BASEFLOW is FALSE, VIC assumes the soil parameter file contains Ds, Dsmax, Ws, and c.

+	As of the current release of VIC 4.1.0, VIC accepts both ARNO_PARAMS and NIJSSEN2001_BASEFLOW in the global parameter file.
+But eventually ARNO_PARAMS will be phased out, and users are encouraged to replace ARNO_PARAMS with NIJSSEN2001_BASEFLOW in their global parameter files.

 --------------------------------------------------------------------------------